superchunks/arduino-simple-weather-station/README.md

 Added a five second delay as the humidity reading was flickering on the display

-Added the F as described in the comments – see bottom of post
+Added the F as described in the comments